 Suicide and Assisted Suicide

-You are entitled to refuse medical treatment but this does not mean that you may take positive measures to end your own life or another person's life.
+You are entitled to refuse medical treatment if you have full mental capacity.
+But you cannot take positive measures to end your own life or another person's life.

-The Criminal Law (Suicide) Act 1993 sets out the law in relation to suicide.
-Suicide itself or an attempt to commit suicide is not a crime.
+The Criminal Law (Suicide) Act 1993 sets out the law on suicide.
+Suicide itself or an attempt to die by suicide is not a crime.
 However, it is a criminal offence to help another person to take measures to end their life.

+Think Ahead is part of an initiative by the Irish Hospice Foundation.
 Think Ahead aims to help people think about, discuss and record what their preferences are in the event of emergency, serious illness or death.
-You can download the Think Ahead Form that helps to guide you through this process.
-Think Ahead is part of an initiative by the Irish Hospice Foundation.